alvineebai/Alvine-kubernetes/04-jobs-cronjobs/readme.md

 Jobs run tasks that complete and stop (like backups or data processing).
 CronJobs are Jobs that run on a schedule (like daily reports).

+**Main Use Cases:**
+- Batch processing
+- Data transformations and migrations
+- Database backups
+- Sending emails
+- Rendering tasks
+- Scientific computations
+- Any finite task that needs to run to completion

 ## Simple Job Example

 ```yaml